 So now you know what your soul wants you to know today, take the time to be quiet and listen to it regularly.
 You may be surprised what it has to share with you!

-If you’ve been struggling during peri-menopause or menopause, life’s been getting the better of you, and you sometimes think, “There’s got to be more to life than this!” then join me on my masterclass, which will help you to take back control of your life.
+If you’ve been struggling during peri-menopause or menopause, life’s been getting the better of you, and you sometimes think, “There’s got to be more to life than this!” then join me on my presentation, which will help you to take back control of your life.
 You’ll discover how you can relax and take better care of your mental health during menopause, begin to say “no” to others, and also discover if you’re on your true path in life.